 On the day of October 9, 2021, my wife and I travelled from Bijeljina, Bosnia, to Hotel Pałac Borynia.
 Pałac Borynia is a historic building located in the suburbs of Jastrzębie Zdrój, in the Upper Silesia Region.

 We wanted to stay the night somewhere on the way back home to Gdańsk.
-Pałac Borynia is located only around five kilometres away from the main A1 highway.
+Pałac Borynia is located only around five kilometres away from the A1 motorway.

 A Brief History of Borynia and the Borynia Palace